isomerpages/moh-upec/_our-work/Community Responsiveness/FAQs on CPR and AED.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p><strong>A:</strong> Even some healthcare providers have a hard time telling
-if there is a pulse within</p>
-<p>10 seconds.
-It is better to give CPR to a person who is unconscious and
-not breathing normally, who is highly likely to be in cardiac arrest, than to not give CPR to someone who needs it.</p>
+if there is a pulse within 10 seconds.
+It is better to give CPR to a person who is unconscious and not breathing normally, who is highly likely to be in cardiac arrest, than to not give CPR to someone who needs it.</p>
 </div>
 </details>
 <details class="isomer-details">